flex-max/flex-max.github.io/more.md

 # Teaching

-Since 2022 I am serving as a teaching assisstent at the University of Bonn
+From 2022-2025 I was serving as a teaching assisstent at the University of Bonn